Midon83/AutoCloseDoors/README.md

 Switch on/off auto close for doors.
 - `Auto Close Timer` [default `2.0`]\
 How many second(s) to wait before door is automatically closed.
-- `Always Auto Close Doors` [default `false`]\
-When this is set to false, doors will not automatically close if castle is decaying, under attack, or being sieged.

 </details>